 His experience as a visionary was mentioned Tuesday as Eddie Mannis kicked off his campaign to become Knoxville's next mayor.
-A large crowd attended the event where Mannis highlighted six things he hopes to do when he leads the city.
+A large crowd attended the event where Mannis highlighted six things he before and after he spoke Many of the officials and office seekers attend most political announcements and Tuesday's

-Mannis devoted the front row and Mental Health issues, uniting seats to military veterans and to serve the needs of all citizens. empowering the city through edumany of those wore "HonorAir" caps and sought out the candication and self-improvement, date for handshakes and chats being people focused, and supbefore and after he spoke Many of the officials and office hoods. seekers attend most political announcements and Tuesday's porting strong and safe neighbor-"Growing Knoxville Together" is the campaign's slogan and
+DOLLO MAS A IDCUS OIL CHE ODIGIO Mannia devoted the front row and Mental Health issues, uniting to serve the needs of all citizens. seats to military veterans and many of those wore "HonorAir" empowering the city through educaps and sought out the candication and self-improvement. date for handshakes and chats being people focused, and supporting strong and safe neighbor-

+"Growing Knoxville Together" is the campaign's slogan and

 He added.
-"We can't just leave it to Knox County and hope for the best' in educating city school children.
+"We can't just leave it to Knox County and hope for the best" in educating city school children.